yuichiok/SiWECAL-Sim/README.md

-# SiWECAL-Sim
-Simulation tools for the CALICE SiW-ECAL technological prototype
+# Simulation tools for SiW ECAL prototype

-Works with ILCSOft,

-source /cvmfs/ilc.desy.de/sw/x86_64_gcc82_centos7/v02-02-01/init_ilcsoft.sh

-# Repository structure

-## generation
+## Structure
-Includes tools for the generation using DD4HEP

-### processors/

-Processors for digitisation, raw-to-root, raw-tolcio convertors, analysis of LCIO files for gev2mip and viceversa etc

-### analysis/

-Useful root/python scripts for fitting, plotting etc
+- `generation`: ddsim-based simulation for TB conditions.
+- `processors`: Marlin processors for simulating the electronics readout chain (aka digitization).
+- `masking`: A tool for applying in the simulations the masking used on data.
+- `analysis`: Validation and comparison of simulation and data.

 # Contact persons
 A. Irles: adrian.irles at ific.uv.es
-F. A. Jimenez: fabricio.jm at cern.ch
+F. Jiménez Morales: fabricio.jm at cern.ch